meows/racket/docs/values.md

 ## Values

 Just about all programming languages allow you to take information in some way, save it, find it again, and perhaps later change it in some useful way.
-If computers were only allowed to save information, that would merely make them excellent alternatives to paper.

-But first, let's talk about information.
-Information means anything you know to be true about the world.
-Unfortunately, the information in your head stays locked up until you can find a way to get it out, either by telling somebody, or by writing it down.

-When you write things down in English, you might scribble a bunch of things that look like:

-> Man tror att algebra och datorer är djupt anslutna.

-Oh oops, that's Swedish.
-Even if you don't know all the words in English, you can still spot that at least one of the letters aren't normal: `ä`.
-Just like English has acceptable letters you're allowed to use to make up new words, so to do programming languages have acceptable symbols you're allowed to use.
+Any bit of information that you're allowed to write down is called a value. `23` is a value which happens to be a number. `"Meow Mix is too delicious."` is a value which happens to be a *string*.

+### Booleans

+### Numbers

+### Strings